Art therapy roles don’t require a specific first degree course, but you will need an approved postgraduate qualification

-Practitioners work with a wide range of patients who are affected by a variety of problems, including clinical or bipolar depression, phobias, anxiety and behavioural disorders.
+Art therapy practitioners work with a wide range of patients who are affected by a variety of problems, including mental health problems, behavioural difficulties, learning disabilities and life-limiting conditions.

-The therapy aims to channel patients’ energies into painting, sculpture and other forms of expression (including theatre and dance) and help them to understand and address their inner conflicts.
+The therapy aims to channel patients’ energies into visual art, in order to help them to understand, express and address their inner conflicts.

 Art therapists play an active part in the sessions, guiding patients through the creative process and encouraging them to engage with their feelings and explore the thought processes behind them.